gitasong/reddit-clone/README.md

 * Users can also click buttons below each post to upvote or downvote the post.
 * App does all this without reloading/refreshing page.

+## Planning / Execution

+The purpose of this project was to integrate Redux with React.
+Since I didn't have any clear guidelines on how to do this from the outset of a project, and I knew I would need data in order to properly display all the component parts of the app, my process was a mixture of building out the React app structure and mixing in the Redux.
+I referenced several of my own prior projects——one without Redux integration (Garden Buddy) and one with Redux integrated post-React (React Help Queue) for proper syntax and placement of the various Redux commands and components within the overall component structure.

+I ended up having to go back and read portions of the curriculum that I had missed as I was executing, especially the _Retrieving Items from State_ and _Dispatching the Redux Action_ sections at https://www.learnhowtoprogram.com/react/react-and-redux/advanced-routing-with-react-router-removing-items-from-state, which made me realize I was writing my upvote and downvote methods all wrong (I was writing them pre-Redux and didn't realize that I needed to dispatch the actions directly in the methods and have the actions and reducers handle the functional code).

+Since it was allowed this week, I also ended up consulting another student's project and collaborating with her on troubleshooting when I couldn't get the buttons to work (which we finally did; yay!).
+I feel that my understanding of Redux has gone up a couple of notches, but it's still a rather complicated mess in my head, partly as a result of not having the time that others did to pull things together.

 ## Prerequisites

   You will need the following platforms, apps, and languages properly installed on your computer.